jpc-hpe/my_nvim_config/README.md

 ## Other config changes

 Inside `lua/config` there are 3 files than you can tweak.
-AFAIK, it really doesn't matter in which file you put your changes, but I try to follow the suggested convention:
+As far as I know, it really doesn't matter in which file you put your changes, but I try to follow the suggested convention:

 - `autocommands.lua` for autocommands